Skip to main content

 Subsection Monday

 Last week we built singular homology, established its functoriality, and introduced the relative homology groups \(H_n(X,A)\) together with the long exact sequence of a pair.
 We closed by defining chain homotopies and showing that chain homotopic chain maps induce the same map on homology.
-This week we cash that in: we prove homotopy invariance of singular homology (Monday), develop the technology of barycentric subdivision needed to pass between large and small chains (Wednesday), and combine these to prove the excision theorem and the Mayer–Vietoris sequence (Friday).
-Mayer–Vietoris will let us at last compute \(H_*(S^n)\text{;}\) the remaining computations, including \(H_*(\mathbb{RP}^n)\text{,}\) will occupy week 13.
+This week we cash that in: we prove homotopy invariance of singular homology (Monday) and develop the technology of barycentric subdivision needed to pass between large and small chains (Wednesday).
+Friday will be a catch-up day, with no new material; the excision theorem, the Mayer–Vietoris sequence, and the computation of \(H_*(S^n)\) have moved to Monday of week 13, leaving the remaining computations — including \(H_*(\mathbb{RP}^n)\) — for Wednesday of week 13.

 Subsubsection The prism operator